duochanatharvard/Homogeneous_early_20th_century_warming/README.md

 <br>
 <br>

-Acknowledgement:  We thank [Packard Chan](https://github.com/PackardChan) for his helps on developing this page and checking scripts using his machinery.
+Acknowledgement:  We thank [Packard Chan](https://github.com/PackardChan) for his help in developing this page and checking scripts using his machinery.

 Maintained by __Duo Chan__ (duochan@g.harvard.edu)